srcdev888/AppSecRepository/cxql/README.md

 * Author:   Pedric Kng
 * Updated:  29 Nov 2018

+The exercises highlighted here are for the sake of capability demonstration and can be rewritten or further refined for optimization e.g., using atomic queries.

 ## Basic Exercises
 * [Quick elimination of SQL Injection using CxAudit UI](#Quick-elimination-of-SQL-Injection-using-CxAudit-UI)
 * [Finding sources and sinks](#Finding-sources-and-sinks)